 Tetanus is not a contagious illness.
-It occurs in individuals who have had a skin or deep tissue wound or puncture.
+It occurs in people who have had a skin or deep tissue wound or puncture.
 It is also seen in the umbilical stump of infants in underdeveloped countries.
 This occurs in places where immunization to tetanus is not widespread and women may not know how to properly care for the stump after the baby is born.
-After being exposed to tetanus, it may take from three to 21 days to develop any symptoms.
-In infants, symptoms may take from three days to two weeks to develop.
+After being exposed to tetanus, it may take from 3 to 21 days to develop any symptoms.
+In infants, symptoms may take from 3 days to 2 weeks to develop.

 What are the symptoms of tetanus?

-The following are the most common symptoms of tetanus.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of tetanus:

 Stiffness of the jaw (also called lockjaw)